open-energy-transition/pypsa-zambia/doc/modelling_note.md

 ### Results
 *(model / IRP)*

 Total demand matches IRP closely at every horizon, as expected since it's calibrated to it directly.
 Wind is under-represented relative to the IRP throughout, and the gap grows with each horizon, while hydro storage carries a larger share of generation than the IRP assumes.
-These figures are from an earlier scenario run, using an earlier version of the wind/solar siting data; expect the mix to shift as the model is re-run with updated inputs.
+These results are from an earlier scenario run, using an earlier version of the wind/solar siting data; expect the mix to shift as the model is re-run with updated inputs.

 There's a separate mismatch worth flagging in the underlying capacity, independent of which run's generation numbers are used: the split between hydro storage and hydro run-of-river doesn't match IRP even where total hydro is close.
 The model's run-of-river capacity in 2025 is around 1,517 MW, well above the roughly 820 MW the IRP counts for existing run-of-river plants plus the committed Kafue Gorge Lower project.
 This looks like a difference in how individual plants are classified between the two datasets rather than a resource or siting issue, and hasn't been investigated further yet.